-This unique volunteer opportunity has the capacity for approximately 30-35 volunteers.
-Volunteers will be guided by SFBBO’s staff and POST Volunteers.
-You will spend the morning weeding invasives or seeding native species that will support Bair Island’s ecosystem.
-This is a great event for friends and family, so come in a group if you’d like!
+This special volunteer activity has the capacity for approximately 20 volunteers.
+Volunteers will be guided by SFBBO’s staff and POST Volunteers, and you will spend the morning weeding invasives, or planting native species that will support Bair Island’s ecosystem.
 Spots are limited, so RSVP only if you are sure you can attend.
-Due to the sensitivity of the habitat, POST recommends volunteers ages 14+.
-Please also note that this event is subject to cancelation depending on inclement weather.
-Thank you!

 This event is part of POST’s community event series.
-These events are open to the general public as well as POST donors, and we hope you will join us!
+These events are open to the general public and POST donors alike, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
-Learn more about how you can support POST here: openspacetrust.org/support
+Find out more about how you can support POST here: openspacetrust.org/support.

 The history of Bair Island is one of intrigue and suspense!
 In the 1920s, Bair Island used to be a cattle ranch.
 Soon after, it was a salt plant.
 Due to its beautiful location in Redwood Shores, developers wanted to create a residential area called South Shores.
 Local activists Ralph and Carolyn put a referendum on the ballot, then narrowly defeated the project.
 Consequently, Bair Island is now one of the last wetlands in the Bay Area and is host to many migrating birds.